Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 Refunds an existing bid, remitting the refund value minus a percentage determined by the [refund fee rate](#fees) as sUSD.
 The function returns the value refunded as sUSD.

-The full value of the refund is deducted from the caller's balance, while this value minus the refund fee is actually remitted as sUSD.
+The full value of the refund is deducted from the caller's bids, while this value minus the refund fee is actually remitted as sUSD.
 The deposited quantity in [the market](#deposited) and in the [manager contract](BinaryOptionMarketManager.md#totaldeposited) are decremented by the transferred value.
 The deposit quantities having been updated, the option prices are [recomputed](#_updateprices) to reflect the changed odds.

 The refund fee, which will eventually be paid out to option-holders, is retained in the pot, although not on either side's bid total.
-As such, refunds effectively discount option prices for those remaining in the market.
+As such, refunds discount option prices for all those remaining in the market.

 If the message sender is the market's [creator](#creator), then a refund transaction will revert if it would either violate the [minimum liquidity requirement](#minimuminitialliquidity), or if